Network-Tokens/network-tokens-rfc/README.md

 # Network Tokens RFC
-This is the working area for the Network Tokens RFC.
+This is the working area for the Network Tokens I-D.

 [Editor's Copy](https://github.com/Network-Tokens/network-tokens-rfc/blob/master/draft-yiakoumis-network-tokens-00.txt)